qdu-beep/Host_microbiota_interaction/README.md

  The analysis code for dissecting the genetic architecture of microbiota in phylloplane and rhizosphere of Nicotiana tabacum

-### Comparison of rhizosphere and phyllosphere microbial community composition for Nicotiana tabacum
+### Comparison of rhizosphere and phyllosphere microbial composition for Nicotiana tabacum

 ![fig1](https://github.com/user-attachments/assets/d9424f85-a7de-4664-886f-cf23dbb67e0f)
 Analyses of microbial composition and function between the rhizosphere and phyllosphere.